wesfdev/my-cc-g-action/README.md

-# My Code Coverga Gihub Action
+# My Code Coverage Gihub Action
 # Hello world javascript action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.